Infantry Aces: Publication and contents

 Kurowski's works were published in Germany since 1958, but remained inaccessible to English-speaking audiences.
 The Canadian publishing house J.J.
-Fedorowicz Publishing, that specialises in World War II in militaria literature, released Kurowski's Infantry Aces in the U.S. in 1994.
+Fedorowicz Publishing, that specialises in military subjects, released Kurowski's Infantry Aces in the U.S. in 1994.
 The book was later licensed by Fedorowicz to the American publishers Ballantine Books and Stackpole Books, which issued it in 2002 and 2004, respectively.
 The narratives in Infantry Aces do not include bibliographies or cite sources; some of the accounts are presented in the first person.